cds-snc/find-benefits-and-services/README.md

   - If you run into syntax errors chances are there are missing packages/dependencies and you may want to try running a clean yarn install.
 Delete node_modules folder and then re run `yarn install` in the main folder.
 - Now visit http://localhost:3000/ in your web browser and you should see an app that looks like [this](https://find-benefits-and-services.herokuapp.com/).
 Any changes you now make to your local version of the source code will be reflected on your localhost.
 - Your local app is loading data from data/data.json.
 This includes which benefits are displayed, what the eligibility criteria is, which questions will be asked, and more!
-One way to modify this data is set up an instance of airtable, which is described below.
+One way to modify this data is set up an instance of AirTable, which is described below.
 Another way would be to write the data to a number of csv files and then covert it into the json format shown in data/data.json.

 ## Airtable

+By default, the application loads data from data/data.json as described in the previous section.
+We have also configured the application to read data from AirTable, which has an intuitive interface for entering / managing data.

-We've set up a [demo airtable base](https://airtable.com/shr5bRGUxt32qiqRm) so you can see how it is configured.
+We've set up a [demo airtable base](https://airtable.com/shr5bRGUxt32qiqRm) with some sample data.
+If you wish to enable AirTable as the source for your data, follow the instructions in this section.

+Begin by making a copy of the [demo airtable base](https://airtable.com/shr5bRGUxt32qiqRm) under your own account.
+You will need the

 ## Environment variables